Storage bed: Types

 A captain bed or captain's bed is a type of storage bed which in addition to having drawers beneath also usually has shelves above the mattress, for example at the headboard.
-A bed where the mattress has to be flipped up to access the storage space is sometimes referred to as an ottoman bed, while a bed with drawers underneath is sometimes referred to as a drawer bed.
+A bed whose mattress has to be lifted to access the storage space is sometimes referred to as an ottoman bed, while a bed with drawers underneath is sometimes referred to as a drawer bed.

 Compared to makeshift underbed drawers

 Storage beds are usually dedicated furniture built from the ground up as a bed frame with drawers, and usually have drawer slides.
 Other types of beds may also make use of the storage under the bed, for example by using loose bed drawers or storage boxes (with or without wheels), but this does not necessarily make the bed a storage bed.